 Best Use Case- It is best for smaller organizations that support a limited number of products.

 2. Skill-Based Routing

-Skills-based routing looks at the skills required to complete a work item and matches these to the skills that are assigned to the agent.
+Skills-based routing looks at the skills required to complete a work item and matches these to the skills assigned to the agent.
 Omni-Channel routes the work to the first agent who has the required skills.
-Work items can have multiple skills, and agents can have multiple skills.
-If you want to route work by skills, you will have to use a setup flow to define mappings between work-item field values and skills.
-You have to basically create one skill mapping set for each object.
+Work items can have multiple skills, and agents can have various skills.
+If you want to route work by skills, you must use a setup flow to define mappings between work-item field values and skills.
+You have to create one skill mapping set for each object.

 To determine how to route the work, whenever Omni-Channel receives a new work item, it looks at the required skills, the work’s priority, and the routing model (Least Active or Most Available).